-There’s a reason Commonwealth sits at the top of Yelp’s list of highly rated breweries in Virginia Beach: green space for kids and dogs makes this spot irresistible for locals and tourists alike.
-There’s a massive open air front room to enjoy, a back game room to explore, plus gorgeous murals painted inside and out.
-Of course, the beer is great, too – there are goses, Belgians, and double IPAs aplenty at Commonwealth Brewing!
+There’s a reason Commonwealth sits at the top of Yelp’s list of highly-rated breweries in Virginia Beach: green space for kids and dogs makes this spot irresistible for locals and tourists alike.
+There’s a massive open-air front room to enjoy, a back game room to explore, plus gorgeous murals painted inside and out.
+Of course, the beer is excellent, too – there are goses, Belgians, and double IPAs aplenty at Commonwealth Brewing!

 Tucked away in Norfolk’s Chelsea District, Benchtop Brewing features some of the very best pours in Coastal Virginia.
 Grab a seat outside and sip on Oktoberfest lagers, West Coast IPAs, or a triple IPA.
 Our favorite has to be the Mermaid’s Scorn, a gose ale with notes of local oysters, Indian coriander, sea salt, and fresh lemon zest.
 The friendly staff ooze insight and expertise, so whether you’re a big beer fan or just getting into craft brews for the first time, Benchtop is the place to be.

 Want to enjoy a beer while enjoying a gorgeous view?
 Head to Bull Island Brewing in Hampton, where locals love to sip local brews as they watch boats bob in and out of the harbor.
-Situated on the shores of the Hampton River, Bull Island gets just as many points for atmosphere as they do delicious beer.
-We’re big fans of the Bubba Boots, a classic German style pilsner that features a hoppy bitterness that’s much bolder than its peers.
+Situated on the shores of the Hampton River, Bull Island gets just as many points for the atmosphere as they do delicious beer.
+We’re big fans of the Bubba Boots, a classic German-style pilsner with a hoppy bitterness that’s much bolder than its peers.
 Order one of the signature pizzas to wash it down with!

-This award-winning brewery has a true neighborhood vibe.
+This award-winning brewery has an authentic neighborhood vibe.
 Garage Brewery is open late, dog friendly, and hosts a weekly fun run for anyone interested in combining fitness with happy hour.
 They’re also frequent hosts of some of Virginia’s best food trucks.
-If you’re feeling thirsty, grab a Builder from Hell, a high gravity stout brewed with cacao nibs and local Pale Horse coffee.
+If you’re thirsty, grab a Builder from Hell, a high gravity stout brewed with cacao nibs and local Pale Horse coffee.
 It’s ideal for a rainy fall day – or anytime you’re in the mood for something malty.

-When you’re craving both a beer and a great time, head to MoMac in Portsmouth.
-There’s always another great live band playing, another fantastic food truck set up outside, and tons of fun to be had.
+When you’re craving a beer and a great time, head to MoMac in Portsmouth.
+There’s always another great live band playing, another great food truck set up outside, and tons of fun.
 Enjoy a flight featuring MoMac’s City Line pilsner, Berkley Blueberry Wheat, or the Citra Sit Back & Relax IPA.
-Since MoMac is right next to some of the best pizza in town – Rita’s Pizza is right next door – you can grab a slice and bring it over to enjoy alongside your beer!
+Since MoMac is next to some of the best pizza in town – Rita’s Pizza is next door – you can grab a slice and bring it over to enjoy alongside your beer!